-Proactive risk management in uncertain times for credit unions
+Proactive risk management in uncertain times

 THE RECENT RISE OF RISK

 From bank runs to unrealized losses, financial institutions in 2023 are facing growing risks to their deposit books and investment portfolios.
 And at the root of their problems are rising interest rates, driven by central banks' efforts to curb inflation.